 Northumbria: History and Identity 547-2000

 This is a pretty long period in history to cover, but it’s a great story of the history of Northumbria and Northumberland.
+If you want a single bookcovering the history of Northumbria and Northumberland, then this, Northumbria book is it.
 It covers the ancient kingdom of Northumbria and how the identity of Northumberland had changed over the centuries.
 You’ll get to understand more about the language, poetry, religion and literature of the region right up to current date.
-Buy it Now
+Buy Northumbria – the Book Now

 Biographical Books about Northumberland